Jeff Baxter: With The Doobie Brothers

-Baxter performing with The Doobie Brothers in the 70s.
+Baxter performing with The Doobie Brothers in the 1970s.

 While finishing work on Pretzel Logic, Baxter became aware of Becker and Fagen's intentions to retire Steely Dan from touring and work almost exclusively with session players.
 With that in mind, Baxter left the band in 1974 to join The Doobie Brothers, who at the time were touring in support of their fourth album What Were Once Vices Are Now Habits.
+Baxter had already done work for The Doobie Brothers as a session guitarist (on What Were Once Vices Are Now Habits and its predecessor, The Captain and Me) and often sat in with them during concerts where Steely Dan were their opening act.

-As a session man, he had contributed pedal steel guitar on Vices as well as "South City Midnight Lady" on its predecessor, The Captain and Me.
-Baxter's first album as a full member of the group was 1975's Stampede.
+Baxter's first album as a full member of the group was 1975's Stampede; however, he does not appear on the cover photo, since it was taken before he joined the group.
 He contributed an acoustic interlude ("Precis") and significant turns on slide and pedal steel guitar.

 While preparing to tour in support of Stampede, Doobie Brothers founder Tom Johnston was hospitalized with a stomach ailment.
 To fill in for Johnston on vocals, Baxter suggested bringing in singer-keyboardist Michael McDonald, with whom Baxter had worked in Steely Dan.
-With Johnston still convalescing, McDonald soon was invited to join the band full-time.
+With Johnston still convalescing, McDonald was invited to join the band full-time.
 McDonald's vocal and songwriting contributions, as well as Baxter's jazzier guitar style, marked a new direction for the band.
-They went on to continued success with the 1976 album Takin' It to the Streets, 1977's Livin' on the Fault Line, and particularly 1978's Minute by Minute, which spent five weeks as the #1 album in the U.S. and spawned several hit singles; Baxter's work on the album includes an extended solo at the end of the closing track "How Do the Fools Survive?".
+They went on to continued success with the 1976 album Takin' It to the Streets, 1977's Livin' on the Fault Line, and particularly 1978's Minute by Minute, which spent five weeks as the No. 1 album in the U.S. and spawned several hit singles; Baxter's work on the album includes an extended solo at the end of the closing track "How Do the Fools Survive?".
+As with Steely Dan, Baxter continued to do extensive session work while a member of The Doobie Brothers.

 In early 1979, Baxter left the band, as did drummer and band co-founder John Hartman.
+McDonald had grown frustrated with the way Baxter altered the guitar lines in his songs and indicated that he could no longer work with him.